marcelotduarte/cx_Freeze/doc/src/setup_script.rst

                             includes all submodules in the package
     --replace-paths         comma-separated list of paths to replace in included modules, using the form <search>=<replace>
-    --path                  comma-separated list of paths to search --no-compress           create a zipfile with no compression --constants             comma-separated list of constants to include --bin-includes          list of files to include when determining
+    --path                  comma-separated list of paths to search for modules --no-compress           create a zipfile with no compression --constants             comma-separated list of constants to include --bin-includes          list of files to include when determining